E-commerce right of withdrawal: master your obligations and optimize your returns

 ³ Bloomreach

-What's the best e-commerce payment solution?
+What's the best online e-commerce payment solution?

 Did you know that 58% of online shoppers abandon their shopping baskets at checkout?
 Among them: 22.8% because the payment failed, 17.7% for lack of a suitable solution and 16.9% because the process was too complex.
 If you’re an online retailer, your e-commerce payment solution is more than just a technical module: it’s a strategic lever that directly impacts your conversion rate, customer satisfaction and the credibility of your store.